Made in Portugal is in fashion

 In a very different sector, the Amorim group, world leader in cork, has also managed to pass a difficult stage.
 "Who was going to bet on cork, when aluminum or plastic caps threatened to dethrone it? "says Antonio Rios de Amorim.
 The president of the company, which produces 4.7 billion corks a year, a third of the world's production.

-In order to keep up, it has been necessary to make continuous efforts to innovate in the manufacturing processes, quality and traceability of corks.
-But also to develop the use of cork in other sectors, such as the production of artificial grass.
-Its introduction in the processes of manufacture of railroad cars or decks of cruise ships.
-As well as its use in the aerospace industry
+Keeping up with the times has required constant innovation in manufacturing processes, cork quality and traceability.
+But also to develop the use of cork in other sectors, such as the production of artificial turf.
+Its introduction into the manufacturing processes of railway carriages and cruise ship decks.
+And its use in the aerospace industry.

 Diversification

-After some difficult years, "The winds have finally changed and they have come from the East, he affirms.
-Indeed, it is finally the marked preference of the Chinese consumers for the cork.
-Which made lean the balance of its side and convinced the sector of the wine to return to the origins.
-Relaunching the demand after years of slowdown.
+After some difficult years, "The winds finally shifted and came from the East", he asserts.
+In the end, it was Chinese consumers' marked preference for cork.
+That tipped the scales in its favor and convinced the wine industry to return to its origins.
+Boosting demand after years of slowdown.

-In Lisbon, in his office with a view of the 25 April Bridge.
-The head of the employers' association, António Saraiva, president of the Confederation of Portuguese Industry, is cautiously savoring the country's takeoff.
+In Lisbon, in his office with a breathtaking view of the 25-April Bridge.
+António Saraiva, President of the Confederation of Portuguese Industry, is cautiously savoring the country's recovery.

 "We have barely 20,000 exporting companies out of 400,000 in total.
 This represents barely 5 %, he recalls.
-We have a problem of scale with many uncompetitive microenterprises.
+We have a problem of scale, with many uncompetitive micro-businesses.
 Those that have survived the crisis are the strongest.
 They have shown great resilience and have been able to open up and transform themselves.
 But we can't stop there," he warns.
 To move forward, we need to gain volume.
 We will need to merge, absorb and promote the path of concentration."
-No question for him to stop on the way.
+There was no question of him stopping on the way.